 If you use a dense material, such as classic tarpaulin or plastic, you should apply the cover as tightly as you can.
 Try to cover the entire freeboard and secure it with a rope under the boat.
 Also make reinforcements such as duct tape at the eyelets.

-Winter cover from Kapell & Annat
+Winter coverage from Kapell & Annat

 Our Winter Cover are made to help you as a boat owner avoid problems during the winter and focus on the fun part - waiting for the next season.
 Since your Winter Cover is made to measure, it automatically lies right against the boat and a Winter Cover in fiber text also has breathable properties that minimize the risk of moisture and mold attack.
 Right now we are mainly expanding the range of Winter Cover on rigs for series-produced boats.
 We are also looking at the possibility of an option with hull sides for those who alternate between having the boat on land and in the water over the winter.
 The template area for Custom Made solutions on Winter Cover will also be gradually expanded.